 having Aryan lineage."

 The German philosopher Friedrich von Schlegel asserted in his book: "Über die Sprache und Weisheit der Indier" (1808), that Aryans from India were the founders of the first European civilizations.
 According to certain occult texts (possibly from Helena Blavatsky) the Aryan race originated from the civilization of Atlantis.
-Adolf Hitler was convinced of the occult information about Atlantis and actually undertook expeditions to search and retrieve the supposed superiour technology, which would be a great advantage in warfare.
-He actually believed that the Aryan race was the most exalted among the human races and idealized this race as the model of the superiourly regarded "Ã¼bermensch".
-The Aryan race was typically discribed as: tall, white skinned with blonde hair and blue eyes.
+Adolf Hitler was convinced of the occult knowledge about Atlantis and actually undertook expeditions to search and retrieve the supposed superior technology, which would be a great advantage in warfare.
+He actually believed that the Aryan race was the most exalted among the human races and idealized this race as the model of the superiorly regarded "Ã¼bermensch".
+The Aryan race was typically described as: tall, white skinned with blonde hair and blue eyes.

 After the great upheavals, Atlantis underwent a great destruction around 17,400 BC, which Edgar Cayce called "the first destruction of Atlantis".
 (Cayce 364-11.)
 The second and final destruction happened in 9,900 BC, where another shift of the magnetic poles caused the final demise of Atlantis, and also the end of the last glacial age.
 During this period the last remaining great islands of Atlantis sank into the sea.
 Only its scattered mountain peaks remained, which are now known as the islands of the Azores.
 The people that were able to escape at that time, fled to places including: Egypt, Yucatan and Mexico.
 (Cayce 364-1 and 288-1.)